-American business executive and philanthropist Angela Chao is known for her management acumen and extensive contributions to Foremost Group where she currently holds the position of Deputy Chairman.
+American business executive and philanthropist Angela Chao is known for her management acumen and extensive contributions to Foremost Group where she currently holds the position of Chairman and CEO.

 Following in the family tradition, Angela Chao attended Harvard Business School (HBS) where she obtained a Master in Business Administration.
 Prior to HBS, Ms. Chao had graduated magna cum laude in three years from Harvard College with an undergraduate degree in economics.
 The finance case she wrote called "Ocean Carriers" was published academically.
 It is the longest running case used in the curricula of business schools in the United States and is also part of the initial program at Harvard Business School.
 Ms. Chao's senior honors thesis as undergraduate was named "Empirical Tests of Status Consumption" and was also published academically and presented to the American Economic Association.
 The thesis is cited in two publications.